KCAU-TV: Early years

-The Cowles Company, which owned WNAX in Yankton, South Dakota, filed on June 30, 1952, to build a new television station on channel 9 in Sioux City.
-The Federal Communications Commission (FCC) approved on November 19, after a competing application from Siouxland Television Company merged into the Cowles bid; it was the second construction permit granted for a station in the city after one for UHF channel 36.
+The Cowles Company, which owned WNAX in Yankton, South Dakota, filed to build a new television station on channel 9 in Sioux City, on June 30, 1952.
+The Federal Communications Commission (FCC) approved it on November 19, after a competing application from Siouxland Television Company merged into the Cowles bid; it was the second construction permit granted for a station in the city after one for UHF channel 36.
 A downtown office was set up on Pierce Street, and the transmitting facility was built north of the city at 41st and Howard streets.
-The call letters KVTV were selected; the station could not be WNAX-TV because it was not in Yankton.
+The call letters KVTV were selected; the station could not be WNAX-TV because the FCC did not allow two stations located in different cities to share the same base call sign.

 KVTV began broadcasting on March 29, 1953.
 It was affiliated with CBS, NBC, and DuMont, with ABC coming on board shortly after launch.
 When KTIV signed on in 1954, NBC programming moved there, and the two stations split DuMont (until that network folded) and ABC.
 In 1956, KVTV moved to the former municipal auditorium at Seventh and Douglas streets in downtown Sioux City.
 The 1909 structure had previously functioned as Sioux City's municipal auditorium, a meeting place for fraternal organizations, and as the Tomba Ballroom.

-One of the first programs on the new station was a children's show hosted by Jim Henry, who was approached to see if he knew anyone who would be a good host but could not recommend anyone else.
-His Brooklyn accent made him an odd fit for a Western-themed kids' program, but Canyon Kid's Corner endured on the air.
+One of the first programs on the new station was a children's show hosted by Jim Henry, who was approached to see if he knew anyone who would be a good host, but could not recommend anyone else.
+His Brooklyn accent made him an odd fit for a Western-themed kids' program, but Canyon Kid's Corner became a long-running feature of the station.

 In late 1957, Cowles sold WNAX and KVTV to the Peoples Broadcasting Corporation, a subsidiary of Nationwide Mutual Insurance Company, for $3 million.
 KVTV began producing a regular series of bowling telecasts in conjunction with KELO-TV of Sioux Falls, South Dakota.
 The Big Bowl, which was produced in Sioux City and aired until 1973, featured competitors from the two cities facing off against each other and was credited with increasing bowling's popularity regionally.
 Also under Peoples, the station erected its first weather ball atop the Badgerow Building, which remained in place until it was destroyed in a 1973 windstorm.